gl-inet/docs3.x/docs/setup/gl-b2200/applications.md

-For the guidance on how to access the contents of the external storage device from your computer or smart phone, please refer to [file sharing](https://docs.gl-inet.com/en/3/app/file_sharing/).
+For guidance on how to access the contents of the external storage device from your computer or smart phone, please refer to [file sharing](https://docs.gl-inet.com/en/3/app/file_sharing/).

 ---